NUInnovation/creepster/README.md

 ## How to run locally
 If you want to run Creepster on your computer, follow these steps:
-* Clone the repo and install the dependencies (recommended: use a virtualenv)
+* Clone the repo and install the dependencies (recommended: using a virtualenv)
 ```shell
 git clone https://github.com/NUInnovation/creepster.git
 pip install -r requirements.txt
 ```

-* Create a file named config.json in the root directory using the config.example.json template and populate it with your secret keys.
+* Create a file named config.json in the root directory using the config.example.json template and populate it with your secret keys

+* Run the app
 ```shell
 python run.py
 ```